-Program II - Support for the Organisation and Management of Technology Generation and Transfer in the Eastern Caribbean States

-This Project at functionally the strengthening technology development and transfer systems in the countries and promoting networking among them regionally.
-It the research/extension structures in the Ministry of Agriculture (MOA) participating country and facilitates their capitalizing on the technical cooperation of bilateral, regional or international research institutions operating in the subregion. assists the MOAs in defining and formulating technology development/transfer projects external funding.
+Program II - Support for the Organization and Management of Technology Generation and Transfer in the Eastern Caribbean States at This Project aims strengthening functionally the technology development and transfer systems in the countries and promoting networking among them regionally.
+It the research/extension targets structures in the Ministry Agriculture each (MOA) of participating country and facilitates their capitalizing on the technical cooperation of bilateral, regional or international research institutions operating in the subregion. assists the MOAs in defining and formulating technology development/transfer projects for external funding.
 Through practical training it provides methodologies and tools for upgrading the managerial capability of the MOAs in implementing their core and externally funded crop/livestock development projects.

-In cooperation with the OECS Agricultural Diversification Coordinating Unit and technical support from CARDI, UWI, IRAT and INRA from France and the Republic of China (ROC) it has assisted in the operation of two OECS Regional Networks formed by Project Leaders from the MOAs.
+In cooperation with the OECS Diversification Agricultural Coordinating Unit and technical support from CARDI, UWI, IRAT and INRA from France and the Republic of China (ROC) it has assisted in the operation of two OECS Regional Networks formed by Project Leaders from the MOAs.
 The first Network deals with Yam and the other with Vegetable Development Projects in the region.
 Both have received substantial financial support from ADCU and the French Mission for Cooperation (FMC) Regional Rural Development Office in St Lucia.